natikgadzhi/respawn-io/README.md

 ## TODO

-- [ ] Plug the \_posts directory into Obsidian and see if I can manage my posts that way.
+- [x] Plug the \_posts directory into Obsidian and see if I can manage my posts that way.
 - [ ] Ship the first iteration to Vercel
 - [ ] Setup the domain
+- [ ] Add Google Analytics and Webmaster tools